Article Image

 Contemporary Example

-In the beginning of 2025, the Department of Personnel and Training (DoP&T) launched a compulsory online refresher course on ethics and discipline for all Group A officers.
-The module consisted of interactive case studies, situational judgment tests, and video lectures on professional conduct and disciplinary protocols.
+In 2025, the Department of Personnel and Training (DoP&T) launched a compulsory online refresher course on ethics and discipline for all Group A officers.
+The module included interactive case studies, situational judgement tests, and video lectures on professional conduct and disciplinary protocols.
 This move reflects the growing emphasis on preventive strategies to instill a culture of integrity.

 2. Corrective Discipline

-Corrective discipline is initiated after a violation or misconduct has taken place.
-It includes formal procedures to detect misconduct, fix responsibility, and impose the correct penalties.
+Corrective discipline is initiated after a violation or misconduct has occurred.
+It includes formal procedures to detect misconduct, assign responsibility, and impose correct penalties.

 Verbal or written warning